-- 1) The team recognizes and acknowledges the client's individuality. - 2) The team takes the client's own strength as its starting point. - 3) The team perceives the client's struggle with their cultural, sexual and spiritual identity and emotions such as grief and sorrow and the team members act together accordingly. - 4) The team pays attention to combating stigmatization by the team and self-stigmatization by the client. - 5) The team is not afraid to take risks. - 6) The team has a hopeful attitude and uses hopeful language oriented towards an open and positive picture of the future.
+- 2.1 The team recognizes and acknowledges the client's individuality. - The team takes the client's own strength as its starting point. - The team perceives the client's struggle with their cultural, sexual and spiritual identity and emotions such as grief and sorrow and the team members act together accordingly. - The team pays attention to combating stigmatization by the team, relatives and society and self-stigmatization by the client. - The team is not afraid to take risks. - The team has a hopeful attitude and uses hopeful language oriented towards an open and positive picture of the future. - 2.2 Strengths, wishes and goals of the client are visible. - The team makes an inventory of the client's goals and records the client's goals. - The team facilitates and supports the realization of the goals with visible interventions. - Guidance within this domain is available in the core team or in the direct controllable network.

-For an optimal score all these items must be evident in the Team Document and during the daily FACT board meeting, and also reflected in the satisfaction surveys completed by the clients and their family.
+For an optimal score all these items must be evident in the Team Document and during the daily FACT-board meeting, and also reflected in the satisfaction surveys completed by the clients and their family.